noodlecollie/wzl-musicmgr/docs/conventions.md

 ## Hot Cue Banks

-Older CDJ controllers may only have three hot cue buttons available; therefore, the first three hot cues should always be reserved for the three most appropriate sections of runway in a track.
+Older CDJ controllers may only have three hot cue buttons available; therefore, the first three hot cues should always be reserved for the three most appropriate sections of runway in a track:

-The best use of hot cues and colour assignments in my workflow is still to be decided, so for now hot cues should be left unassigned.
+* **A:** One phrase before the main drop.
+Useful for mixing tracks with no breakdown in-between.
+* **B:** One phrase before the build-up to the main drop.
+Useful for mixing tracks where the breakdown of the outgoing track meshes with the build-up of the incoming track.
+* **C:** TBD.

 ## Gating